xma711/notebook/statistics/hypothesis_testing/README.md

 when using p value, we also need a 'threshold'.
-E.g. if we set our threshold to be 0.025, then if p < 0.025, we have to reject the null hypothesis because the observed value is too 'far' away from the hypothesised mean.
+E.g. if we set our threshold to be 0.025, then if p < 0.025, we have to reject the null hypothesis because the observed value is too 'far' away from the hypothesized mean.

 As long as i understand the concept of p value, the whole process is exactly equivalent to the method when using z value.

-In conclusiong, a large p value favor the null hypothesis while a small p value may lead to rejection of the null hypothesis.
+In conclusion, a large p value favor the null hypothesis while a small p value may lead to rejection of the null hypothesis.

 P value is good for reporting, because the number has a meaning - probability.

-For easier visualizing this in the head, just imagine a normal distribution, and an observed value with a vertical line, and then the p value is the area of the distribution from the neareast tail to the observed value.
+For easier visualizing this in the head, just imagine a normal distribution, and an observed value with a vertical line, and then the p value is the area of the distribution from the nearest tail to the observed value.
-When the p value is large, it must mean the observed value is closer to the hypothesised mean (good thing if we want to not reject the null hypothesis).
+When the p value is large, it must mean the observed value is closer to the hypothesized mean (good thing if we want to not reject the null hypothesis).

 What if n is not large enough